STOCKS NEWS EUROPE-UK small caps close down 1 pct

-The FTSE Small Cap index closes 1 percent lower, outperforming the wider market, with the blue chips off 1.1 percent and the midcaps 1.9 percent weaker.
+The FTSE Small Cap index closes 1.0 percent lower, faring better than both the FTSE 100 and FTSE 250 indexes, down 1.8 percent and 2.3 percent repectively.

-Bango, the mobile payments company, jumps more than 21 percent as investors learnt that the eagerly-awaited third client for its app store billing technology was Amazon.
+Forbidden Technologies rockets 84 percent after the company announces that it has licensed its FORscene cloud video editing platform to YouTube.

-CareTech Holdings climbs more than 4 percent as in-line full-year results from the social care services firm offset, as expected, news that a management buyout offer for the group has fallen through as they could not put forth a "compelling price" due to funding terms.
+CPP Group drops 15.9 percent after the credit card insurer warns its 2012 profit is likely to be significantly lower than this year, as sales are hampered by a regulatory probe which started in March but still has no finish date.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net